What do the

 At that point Video Archives became RESERVOIR DOGS' unofficial

 South Bay publicity resource, as soon everyone in the store was wearing RD

 tee shirts, RD posters were hung up everywhere and televised interviews with

 Quentin at Cannes seemed to always be playing on the store's new

 monitor (the big screen television unfortunately went out with the old

 upon seeing Quent interviewed by Roger Ebert on the store TV, laughingly

-As RESERVOIR DOGS’ profile grew, so did Video Archives’, to the
+As RESERVOIR DOGS' profile grew, so did that of Video Archives, to the

 point that, as manager Lance stated in a later interview, he started to get